katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 DONE:

+- [x] Add technical documentation for odorun.sh
+- [x] Remove -d flag from odorun.sh.
+The scope of the tool is a runner script for developers, not something else.
 - [x] Create odorun.sh for running one or more modules inside a docker container.
 - [x] Determine default postgres version automatically per version of odoo.
 - [x] Add parameter to allow specifying the version of odoo to use. (will require refactoring options handling)